paul-hammant/tbd/content/game-changers/index.md

 ## Snap-CI's per-commit speculative mergability verification (2013)

 Snap-CI was the first CI service to setup pipelines for new branches in the tracked repository without a human initiating that - it did so automatically on push of the first commit into a branch.
-Well at least if the branch name conforms to regex/prefix.
-That commit, and any to the branch afterwards (even preceding the Pull Request) are run though a pipeline that includes:
+Well, at least if the branch name conforms to a given regex/prefix.
+That commit, and any to the branch afterwards even preceding the Pull Request, are run though a pipeline that includes:

 * all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ
-* a speculative merge back to the master/trunk/mainline and #1 again **on that**
+* a speculative merge back to the master/trunk/mainline and #1 **again** on that resulting merge

-The speculative merge is discarded after #2 - it is only the "is this mergeable or not" news that's desired.
+The speculative merge is discarded after #2 - it is only the "is this buildable and mergeable or not" notification that is desired.

-Although they intended this for short-lived feature branches, it is clear now that teams should do this CI setup **regardless of branching model**.
-Yes, even the long-lived branching models also benefit from this, though they'll be challenged to stay green the whole time, and remain eminently and automatically mergeable back to the mainline/master.
+Although they intended this eature of Snap-CI for short-lived feature branches, it is clear now that teams should do this CI setup
+**regardless of branching model**.
+Yes, even the long-lived branching models also benefit from this, though they'll be challenged to stay 'green' the whole time, and remain eminently and automatically mergeable back to the mainline/master.

 Badrinath 'Badri' Janakiraman wrote a blog entry{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}} when the feature was rolled out - very much worth a read.